marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 For 6+ years, I have led start-to-finish research on human behavior, cognition, and decision-making.
-I currently work in the Computational Cognitive Neuroscience lab at UPenn where we integrate behavioral studies, neuroimaging, and machine learning to understand how people people optimally learn, remember, and make decisions.
-I am seeking an internship in research/UX research/data science in Summer 2023.
+I currently work in the Computational Cognitive Neuroscience lab at UPenn where we integrate behavioral studies, neuroimaging, and machine learning to understand how people think and learn.

 Learning doesn't always come easy.
-We all have moments where it feels harder to pay attention, absorb anything and make optimal decisions.
-I study the factors that help or hurt learning.
+We all have moments where it feels harder to pay attention and make optimal decisions.
+I study a range of factors that help or hurt learning.
 How does the time of day and sleep quality affect learning?
 What about multi-tasking ?
 How about CO2 levels in the air or even lemon essential oils?

 {{< icon name="download" pack="fas" >}} Here's the most up-to-date version of my resume{{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.